Free Protein Calculator

 Q: Can I eat too much protein?

-For healthy individuals with normal kidney function, protein intakes up to 1.0g/lb (2.2g/kg) are considered safe according to extensive research (Antonio et al., 2016, JISSN).
-However, extremely high intakes beyond this offer no additional benefit.
+For healthy individuals with normal kidney function, protein intakes well above the muscle-gain target are considered safe in the literature (Antonio et al., 2016, JISSN).
+Beyond around 1.6g/kg there's little additional benefit for muscle gain.

 Q: What about protein timing?